 Honor Before Reason: With high enough karma and speech skill you can convince Legate Lanius to call off the other legionnaires and fight you by himself.
 However, whichever allies and companions you have with you will keep shooting anyway.

-Also at the end of Veronica's personal quest, when you show McNamara proof that the Brotherhood is dying/a method of self-sufficiency, etc., he won't change anything.
+Also, this is deconstructed with the Brotherhood of Steel (the original West Coast variant portrayed in this game).
+At the end of Veronica's personal quest, when you show McNamara proof that the Brotherhood is dying/a method of self-sufficiency, etc., he won't change anything.
 Why?
 Because the codex says he can't.
 Judging from his speech and sighing he knows it's stupid, but he has his orders.

 Horrifically Mutilate and Torture the Sons of Bitches: How Caesar's Legion rewards the people of Nipton (mainly the Powder Gangers) for luring NCR troops into a trap, and the townsfolk for agreeing to betray the Powder Gangers.
 Also, depending on how you look at it, Bitter Springs could be like this.